erikologic/erikologic.github.io/src/lib/content/posts/react-dynamic-template-demo.md

 I delivered the best solution I could for something I didn’t fully agree with, leaving me some time to explore my ideas, eventually winning team support.

 I also spent time thinking about whether to treat configuration as code or as data — a question I’m still undecided on.
 On one hand, setting up app configurations, observing changes in a safe environment, and needing version control feels a lot like a typical development process.
 Also, the importance of versioning and "branching" configurations was clear - so why not just use git?! _Offering a diff editor was a great trick here.
-Bravo me!_
+Bravo me!
+Sorry :P_
 On the other hand, you may want to roll back to yesterday’s software without affecting today’s configuration — so why tightly couple the two?

 ## Wanna know more?